EitanElbaz/ReactGrandTour/README.md

 # `ReactGrandTour`

-> Zero dependency, lightweight, super customisable high performance application touring library.
+> Super lightweight, super customisable high performance application touring library.
 >
 > Show your users are your applications with ease.